Herodotus: Early travels

-As Herodotus himself reveals, Halicarnassus, though a Dorian city, had ended its close relations with its Dorian neighbors after an unseemly quarrel (I,144), and it had helped pioneer Greek trade with Egypt (II, 178).
+As Herodotus himself reveals, Halicarnassus, though a Dorian city, had ended its close relations with its Dorian neighbours after an unseemly quarrel (I,144), and it had helped pioneer Greek trade with Egypt (II, 178).
 It was, therefore, an outward-looking, international-minded port within the Persian Empire, and the historian's family could well have had contacts in other countries under Persian rule, facilitating his travels and his research.

 Herodotus's eyewitness accounts indicate that he traveled in Egypt in association with Athenians, probably sometime after 454 BC or possibly earlier, after an Athenian fleet had assisted the uprising against Persian rule in 460–454 BC.
 He probably traveled to Tyre next and then down the Euphrates to Babylon.
 For some reason, possibly associated with local politics, he subsequently found himself unpopular in Halicarnassus and, sometime around 447 BC, migrated to Periclean Athens – a city whose people and democratic institutions he openly admired (V, 78).
 Athens was also the place where he came to know the local topography (VI, 137; VIII, 52–55) and leading citizens such as the Alcmaeonids, a clan whose history is featured frequently in his writing.

 According to Plutarch, (Note: Plutarch De Malign.
 Herod.
 II p.
 862 A, cited by.)
 Herodotus was granted a financial reward by the Athenian assembly in recognition of his work.
 Plutarch, using Diyllus as a source, says this was 10 talents.

 Later life

 In 443 BC or shortly afterwards, he migrated to Thurii, in modern Calabria, as part of an Athenian-sponsored colony.
 Aristotle refers to a version of the Histories written by "Herodotus of Thurium", and some passages in the Histories have been interpreted as proof that he wrote about Magna Graecia from personal experience there (IV, 15,99; VI, 127).
-According to Ptolemaeus Chennus, a late source summarized in the Library of Photius, Plesirrhous the Thessalian, the hymnographer, was the eromenos of Herodotus and his heir.
+According to Ptolemaeus Chennus, a late source summarised in the Library of Photius, Plesirrhous the Thessalian, the hymnographer, was the eromenos of Herodotus and his heir.
 This account has also led some historians to assume Herodotus died childless.
 Intimate knowledge of some events in the first years of the Peloponnesian War (VI, 91; VII, 133, 233; IX, 73) suggests that he returned to Athens, in which case it is possible that he died there during an outbreak of the plague.
 It is also possible he died in Macedonia instead, after obtaining the patronage of the court there, or else he died back in Thurii.
 There is nothing in the Histories that can be dated to later than 430 BC with any certainty, and it is generally assumed that he died not long afterwards, possibly before his sixtieth year.